kk-spartans/scholars-cup/02 - The Best is Yet to Be, or Not To Be/03 - The rise and risks of a lonelier world/03 - The rise and risks of a lonelier world.md

 - **Worldwide**
   - Common across all regions, worsened post-COVID
-  - WHO: Loneliness = major public health risk (like smoking)
+  - WHO said loneliness is a major public health risk (like smoking)
   - Data quality varies wildly by region

 - **Asia**